unisport/sample/README.md

 - Python3 with requirements.txt installed
 - Node.js and npm/yarn for the frontend

-Run the setup.py script.
+### Steps to install
+- Create a virtual environment in Python to have the required packages and install the packages listed in requirements.txt with the command `pip install -r requirements.txt`
+- Now run the `setup.py` script - this script needs root permissions to create the www folder
 If you have chosen the NGINX user to be other than http you should change this in the script in line 14 in frontend/package.json.
+Notice that this will overwrite your NGINX configuration so you should take a backup of your old configuration
+- Change to the frontend folder and run `npm install`
+- Change to the backend folder and run `python manage.py migrate`
+- Import the sample JSON with `python manage.py import_json ../sample.json`

-To start the app start your NGINX server, start the Django server on port 8000 and run `npm build` in the frontend directory.
+### To start the app
+- Start your NGINX server eg. `systemctl start nginx` Start the Django server on port 8000 by running `python mangae.py runserver` in the backend directory.
+Finally run `sudo npm build` in the frontend directory Root permissions are needed to

+### To add products

+# Improvements
+On the to do list is definetly more tests to be written.
+I would like to test different views in the backend.
+E.g. testing that each view only returns 10 elements and so on.

+I would also like to write more tests for the frontend and maybe even use a library to run a browser headless to test the different pages.

+The admin interface definetly also needs an upgrade.
+E.g. making the fields that have the same information into checkboxes and generating an ID automatically.

 # API
 _Fork this project and send us a pull request_